skellis46/finger-pointing-moon/case-for-support.md

 ## The Research Problem and Questions

 Practice-research has two fundamental epistemic questions: 1) What is known or understood differently as a consequence of practice-research methods?
 2) How might these understandings be shared and articulated?
-The second question has been examined in detail through research into documentation and archives.[^doc] The first question remains practice-research's most controversial and under-examined.
+The second question has been examined in detail through research into documentation and archives.[^doc] However, for nearly 30 years the first question has remained practice-research's most controversial and under-examined.
 The aim of _Finger Pointing Moon_ is to tackle this first fundamental epistemic question.

-The project's aim is underpinned by three epistemic conditions: i) _proxies_, in which artist-scholars rely on epistemic proxies to circumvent the messiness of noticing change (that is, acquiring knowledge or observing ways in which "our seeing, our expectations, and our thinking" are reorganised[@noe_strange_2015, Chapter 11, n.p.]) in practice-research; ii) _limits_, in which artist-scholars fail to examine the limits of what can and cannot be known through practice-research; and iii) _hyper-specificity_, in which practice-research understandings and methods are rarely in critical dialogue with each other.
+The project's aim is underpinned by three epistemic conditions: i) _proxies_, in which artist-scholars rely on epistemic proxies to circumvent the messiness of noticing change (that is, acquiring knowledge or observing ways in which "our seeing, our expectations, and our thinking"[@noe_strange_2015, Chapter 11, n.p.] are reorganised) in practice-research; ii) _limits_, in which artist-scholars fail to examine the limits of what can and cannot be known through practice-research; and iii) _hyper-specificity_, in which practice-research understandings and methods are rarely in critical dialogue with each other.

 _Finger Pointing Moon_ has three research questions built on these conditions: